Catskill Mountain News

-The Catskill Mountain News was an American weekly newspaper serving the town and surrounding environs of Middletown, NY.
-With a current circulation of 3,600, it is both the oldest and the largest paper in the area.
-Still independently owned, it is currently run and written by Joan Lawrence-Bauer, with a headquarters in Arkville, NY.
-It is available in print and on-line editions.
+The Catskill Mountain News was an American weekly newspaper serving the towns and surrounding environs of Margaretville, Andes, Roxbury and Delaware County, New York.
+With a final circulation of 3,600, it was both the oldest and the largest paper in the area, latterly available in print and on-line editions.
+It was independently owned and operated until its last publication in 2020.

 History

 The News traces its roots to the founding of the Utilitarian in 1863.
 The first newspaper in the town of Margaretville, the paper was published by Orson M. Allaben.
 After passing through a number of hands it was purchased by the Catskill Mountain News.

 In 1894, the Margaretville Messenger was founded by a stock company, which hired as editor John Grant.
 It continued to 1902, when it was sold to W. E. Eells, who renamed it the Catskill Mountain News.
 When Eells died suddenly, just two years later, Clarke Sanford, a local schoolteacher, approached his widow about the paper.
 Eells's widow offered to let Sanford run it on credit.
 If he were to make a profit, he would pay her the purchase price; if not, she would reclaim the paper.
 Sanford agreed to the terms and after a tough initial few years made good on the loan.

 Sanford would run the paper for over 60 years, presiding over the expansion of the newspaper.
 In 1918, he purchased the Utilitarian, altering the News's numbering to date back to that paper's 1863 founding.
 He also invested in updated Linotype printing, and changed locations as the paper grew.